t-pereira06/42_so_long/README.md

 You must run the program with maps that have the .ber extension, in which the following parameters must be met:

 ◦ All map must be surrounded by walls : '1'

 ◦ Contain only 1 player: '1'

 ◦ Have 1 or more exits: 'E'

-◦ Contain, at least, 1 collectible: ☞ ''
+◦ Contain, at least, 1 collectible: ☞ 'C'

 ## How To Play The Game